x

 We have step-free access just to the left of our space.
 The step-free ramp is 1 metre wide, after the ramp you reach a blue door please use the 'Lighthouse' doorbell, one of the team will come to let you in and you will then go through a door that is 34 in / 86.5cm wide and after that another door in to the space that is 33.5 in / 85cm wide.
 There is an accessible toilet in the space on the same floor.
 We have one accessible parking space that must be booked in advance.
 For further information email info@lighthouse.org.uk or call 01273 647197.

-Watch our video on How to get to Lighthouse Project Space, New England House.
-The last 15 seconds show our step-free access.
+Watch our video on the step-free access at Lighthouse Project Space.
 We are fundraising to adapt our entrance, so that everyone enters our space through the same door.

 We use Google Analytics cookies to measure visitors to our site.
 By using this site you consent to receive these cookies.
 For more information on the cookies we use please see our privacy policy page.
 You can opt out of receiving cookies.
 Close this message